About the Public Health Economics Certificate Program

 - Apply economic theory to predict responses to changes in policies and incentives provided by changes in the health system, in health services provision, or in public health

 - Contribute to the interpretation of economic evaluations and analyses for policy purposes

-The certificate program is offered to masters and doctoral students currently enrolled in any division of the Johns Hopkins University, with the exception of JHSPH MAS students, who are not eligible to apply until they have completed their degree program.
+The certificate program is offered to masters and doctoral students currently enrolled in any division of the Johns Hopkins University, with the exception of BSPH MAS students, who are not eligible to apply until they have completed their degree program.

 Applying to the certificate program as a JHU graduate student

 Students already enrolled in a graduate program at JHU are not required to submit the School's electronic admissions application, but must submit the declaration of intent form prior to starting coursework.

 The certificate program is also offered to junior and mid-career level professionals who have at least a baccalaureate degree from an accredited college or university and a strong record of successful academic performance.
 Prospective students should have an interest in applying economic tools to improve the health of populations.

 Applying to the certificate program as a non-degree applicant

 Students who are not currently enrolled in a graduate program at JHU are required to apply to certificate programs using SOPHAS Express.